walder/Skynet-IADS/skynet-iads-source/README_source.md

 # FAQ

 ## Does Skynet IADS have an impact on game performance?
 Skynet may actually improve game performance when using a lot of SAM AI units.
-This is because Skynet will turn off the AI of all SAM groups currently not in range of a target.
-By default these SAM groups would otherwise have their AI on.
+This is because Skynet will turn off radar emissions of all SAM groups currently not in range of a target.
+By default these SAM groups would otherwise have their radars on.
 Skynet caches target information for a few seconds to reduce expensive calls on DCS radar detection.

 ## What air defence units shall I add to the Skynet IADS?
 In theory you can add all the types that are listed in the [skynet-iads-supported-types.lua](skynet-iads-source/skynet-iads-supported-types.lua) file.